6 Ways You Can Help Guatemalan Nonprofits

 - Only 40% of Guatemalan families have food security.

-If you are from the US and these statistics don’t motivate your support, then some historical background may convince you to see why the US in particular, should share some responsibility for Guatemala’s position today and therefore contribute towards its development.
+If you are from the US and these statistics don’t motivate your support, then some historical background may convince you.
+This is because the US should share some responsibility for Guatemala’s position today and therefore contribute towards its development.

-In the 1950s, the new democracy of President Arbenz angered Guatemala’s rich minority landowners, who, due to land reforms, were losing their monopoly on power.
+In the 1950s, the new democracy of President Arbenz angered Guatemala’s rich minority landowners.
+Due to land reforms, the landowners were losing their power.
 As a result, Arbenz was labelled as a Communist by the rich and The United Fruit Company (now Chiquita).
-Given the sensitivity at the time to Communism, the US Government financed and trained counterinsurgency campaigns which resulted in the overthrow of Arbenz in 1954 and the beginning of Guatemala’s 36 year civil war.
+Given the sensitivity to Communism, the US Government financed and trained counterinsurgency campaigns.
+This resulted in the overthrow of Arbenz in 1954 and the beginning of Guatemala’s 36 year civil war.

 During this period of unrest, over 200,000 people were killed, 40,000 ‘disappeared’, and 1.5 million were displaced.
 The majority of affected communities were indigenous and the war is widely considered a genocide.
-Despite the bloodshed ending in 1996, Guatemala’s political system was left largely unchanged and continues to be highly corrupt, racist, and inefficient to this day.
+Despite the bloodshed ending in 1996, Guatemala’s political system was left largely unchanged.
+It continues to be highly corrupt, racist, and inefficient to this day.

 Despite this seemingly gloomy outlook and the fact that the average individual cannot single handedly support Guatemala on wider issues such as national rates of literacy, poverty and human rights, there are ways you can make a difference.
 How?
 By supporting nonprofit organizations in Guatemala.